ecurry15/CF-Azuki-Import-Export-Incident-Response/README.md

 ---

-##  Flag 5 – How many file extensions were excluded from Windows Defender scanning
+## :triangular_flag_on_post: Flag 5 – How many file extensions were excluded from Windows Defender scanning

 **Finding**: 3 file extensions `(.ps1, .bat, and .exe )`  were added to the registry `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Defender\Exclusions\Extensions` at `2025-11-19T18:49:27.7301011Z`.